xvapx/nixos-dotfiles/README.md

   dotfiles.user2
   dotfiles.user3
 ~~~~
-With all the dotfiles installed in the nix store, the only thing to do now is symlink the dotfiles to each user's home.
+4. symlink the dotfiles to each user's home.
 I do it each system activation (each boot or nixos-rebuild switch) with this in my configuration.nix:
 ~~~~
   system.activationScripts = with pkgs; with channels;{